chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/_index.md

   - More verbose
   - More for users to understand and keep track of
 - Carbon's model specifically to make migration from C++ easier
-  - Show existing C++ code patterns are safe
+  - Preserve and verify existing safe C++ code patterns
   - More closely follows how C++ developers reason about their code

 {{% note %}}